allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 # 1. Introduction

-We study how the PD-controller trained by the reinforcement learning algorithm works and how to design the controller by investigating the following case studies.
+We study how the PD-controller trained by the reinforcement learning algorithm works and how to design the controller.

 It's expected that
 the response against stepwise disturbance is improved by the derivative factor since any abrupt change of error multiplies the action via the derivative factor and then the stepwise error can be diminished quickly.
-Therefore, we choose the responsiveness of controller as the criteria of out controller design.
+Therefore, we choose the responsiveness of controller as the criteria of our controller design.

-We study the hyperparameters of the reinforcement learning which have the impact on the criteria in order to design the PD-controller properly.
+In the following case studies, we investigate the hyperparameters of the reinforcement learning which have the impact on the criteria in order to design the PD-controller properly.